yesveesteps/WeatherApiAutomate/README.md

 <h2> Running the mock server </h2>

-There is a simple node js server component shipped with this project, this is a simple user validation service. [https://github.com/yesveesteps/QFFUserService] .
+There is a simple node js server component shipped with this project, called user validation service. [https://github.com/yesveesteps/QFFUserService] .
 Checkout the code then peform the steps below.

 1) run the user validation mock server with the command below

 - npm i
 - npm start

-This will start a server for user validation service at port 3000.
+This will start a http server at port 3000.

 <h2> Running the Test suite </h2>